-Black woman and White woman reaching across the racial divide and hugging one another just as Christ reaches out and takes people of all color into His loving arms.
+Black woman and White woman reaching across the racial divide and hugging one another just as Christ reaches out and takes people of all color into His loving in Pandemic Times of remembering our victimization, we remember that Jesus has empowered us with the authority to pardon the wrongdoer in his Name.
+Instead of remember how evil others are to us.